jpsmoura/zopa/README.md

 # Assumptions
 - The CSV doesn't provide a unique identifier for each Lender.
 The data structure allows duplicates i.e. A lender with the same name can have multiple records with different amounts/rates.
 - The decimal values for repayment amounts and the rate of the loan use the round half up algorithm provided by Java's String.format default behaviour.
-- Please add the MarketService CSV file to the classpath for simplicity i.e. Every file under src/main/resources will be loaded into the classpath.
-The sample CSV file is already there and ready to be executed `MarketService Data for Exercise - csv.csv`
+- Please add the MarketCSVService CSV file to the classpath for simplicity i.e. Every file under src/main/resources will be loaded into the classpath.
+The sample CSV file is already there and ready to be executed `MarketCSVService Data for Exercise - csv.csv`

 # Technology Stack